jhxie/CPlusPlusHowToProgram/README.md

 ```
 It should use *Ninja* as a back-end during the building process.

-To import the project in previous versions of Visual Studio, first make sure
+To import the project with conventional solution file, first make sure
 *CMake* is properly installed, then issue the following in *PowerShell* after
 changing the working directory to where the source directory resides:
 ```